She's trying to oust a 'deeply sexist' (and deeply popular) lawmaker

 However, even some who reject Davies' politics suggested that WEP represented a wasted vote.

-"Anyone challenging Davies is a good thing," said Sarah Wilson-Fleming, the owner of tea room dating back to the 1920s.
-"But you have to go with the party which generally gets the most votes," she added, explaining whey she would instead support the left-leaning Labour party.
+"Anyone challenging Davies is a good thing," said Sarah Wilson-Fleming, the owner of a tea room dating back to the 1920s.
+"But you have to go with the party which generally gets the most votes," she added, explaining why she would instead support the left-leaning Labour party.

 Others said Walker was out of touch.